Judging Your Meditation

 At the same time, he taught him ways of learning how to judge what needs to be done.
 Part of this has to do with the teachings on kamma.
 When I first went to practice meditation with Ajaan Fuang, there were a lot of different Buddhist teachings that I was curious and uncertain about.
 And I’d ask him about them.
 One day he finally said: “Look, there’s only one thing you have to believe in to meditate, and that’s kamma.”
 In other words, you are responsible for your actions, and the quality of your intentions is going to make a difference.

 But you have to understand that the Buddha’s understanding of kamma is not the deterministic kind of teaching that many people think it is.
-And understanding kamma helps you to understand and read your own mind.
-What you’re experiencing right now is the combination of two sorts of things: the results of past actions, past intentions, as they’re sprouting right now in the present.
-And the results of your intentions and actions right now.
+Understanding kamma in his way helps you to understand and read your own mind.
+What you’re experiencing right now is the combination of three sorts of things: the results of past actions, past intentions, as they’re sprouting right now in the present; your present actions and intentions; and the results of your intentions and actions right now.
 Which means that when something comes up in the meditation, it might be the result of what you’re doing right now, and it might be the result of something you did in the past.

-So you have to learn how to read that.
+You have to learn how to read that.
 Sometimes, as people start meditating, they uncover all kinds of things coming up in their minds and they blame the meditation.
 But it may simply be that the time has come for that particular past action to sprout right now.
-And the meditation allows you to see it, whereas otherwise, you might run away from it.
+The meditation allows you to see it for what it is, whereas otherwise, you might run away from it.
 So it’s not the fault of the meditation, say, that anger suddenly appears in your mind, or greed or lust or fear.
-So you have to alert yourself to that issue.
+You have to alert yourself to that issue.
 You have to be sensitive to this: Does it come from what you’re doing right now, or does it come from the past?

 This is why you have to meditate again and again: to test a particular technique in different situations.
 If you begin to see that every time you meditate, it does tend to stir up unskillful thoughts, maybe that’s not the meditation technique for you.
 Especially if it doesn’t give you a way of counteracting or separating yourself from those unskillful thoughts.